aaronparker/image-customise/docs/configs.md

 * `Virtual` - Virtual machines, e.g. Hyper-V, Azure, vSphere, Parallels etc.
 * `All` - applies to all Windows instances

-Each JSON file includes a `MininumBuild` property that can be used to ensure specific configurations only apply to a specific version of Windows or above.
+Each JSON file includes a `MinimumBuild` property that can be used to ensure specific configurations only apply to a specific version of Windows or above.
 For example, the property might ensure that configurations only apply to Windows 10 version `10.0.19041` and above.